Annotated HHMI Gilliam Career Statement

 Outside of Harvard, I volunteer with two organizations that seek to combat socioeconomic and systemic inequity in the graduate school admissions process: Cientifico Latino and Project SHORT.
 I serve as a mentor for both groups, working 1-on-1 with underrepresented minority graduate school applicants each cycle, getting to know them and offering information to demystify the application process, mock interviews, and feedback on written application materials.
 Right now, I have 22 undergraduate mentees through these programs and through individuals who have sought out my advice of their own accord or who have been sent my way by others.
 This keeps me very busy with meetings and reading statements, but I am so energized by propelling these kids to the next stage of their career that I wouldn't have it any other way.
 I start my relationship with each student with an hour virtual meeting where we talk about the journey that sparked their interest in science, their motivations, and their past research experiences.
 I strive to get to know each student as a human.
 This enables me to encourage them in areas they are particularly worried about, and to make sure that their written statements represent their stories in the most effective way.
 When appropriate, I have also facilitated email introductions between my students and faculty that I know and helped them to schedule meetings with faculty of interest at various institutions.
 I am humbled by the opportunity to already be helping other underrepresented students, and often marvel at the sheer resilience and tenacity that each has demonstrated to get this far.
 This is my second year helping students through this process, and it is unbelievably rewarding to have watched 100% of my students last year find success in grad school admissions or placement in a post-baccalaureate program.
 I had mentors like this who made it possible for me to be a PhD student today, and I want to lend the same support to underrepresented students for the rest of my career.

-This paragraph is doing several things at once.
-It's showing that my DEI commitment extends beyond my own institution (I'm volunteering my time with national organizations).
-It's showing scale (22 current mentees).
-It's showing outcomes (100% of last year's mentees placed in grad programs or post-bacs).
-And it's showing how I mentor, not just that I do.
+A lot is happening in this paragraph.
+I'm showing my DEI commitment extends beyond Harvard into national mentorship organizations.
+I'm showing scale (22 mentees right now).
+I'm showing outcomes (100% of last year's mentees got into grad school or post-bacs).
+And I'm showing how I actually mentor, not just that I do.

-The specific detail about starting each mentoring relationship with an hour-long conversation about the student's personal journey is doing important work.
-It signals that my mentorship is substantive, not transactional.
-I'm not giving students generic advice.
-I'm getting to know them as individuals first.
+The detail about starting each mentoring relationship with an hour-long conversation matters more than it might look.
+It signals that my mentorship isn't transactional.
+I'm not just emailing them edits on their personal statements.
+I'm getting to know them as people first, and the writing feedback comes after.

 Science Communication